 Creatine simply has hundreds of peer-reviewed studies backing up its effects as a testosterone, muscle mass, performance, and strength booster.

-So get yourself some cheap and pure creatine monohydrate, and avoid those greedy marketers who try to sell you their special formulations which are only superior in their own wet dreams.
+So get yourself some cheap and pure creatine monohydrate (affiliate link), and avoid those greedy marketers who try to sell you their special formulations which are only superior in their own wet dreams.